altayaydemir/altay-dot-wtf/data/books/the-conscious-creative.md

 The author has an empathic and energizing tone that motivates us to come together, educate each other, and take action.
 I hope _The Conscious Creative_ reaches more people in various industries, especially those who have executive leverage.
 It could also have a positive side-effect of nudging readers to move to Canada; I browsed AngelList while reading.

 The book instills awareness on various topics within the social, economic, and environmental aspects of our time.
 It helps us to identify our values, acknowledge our position in the industry, and be more proactive in making more considerate decisions.
 It's bold and realistic as well: **_"Making a shift in our overall impact doesn't have to involve a radical lifestyle overhaul.
 Start small."_**

-My notes contain the actions that resonate with my current efforts the most.

-## Personal Actions

-#### Listen first

-Listening is one of the most crucial parts of the creative process.
-We need to understand the problems we are trying to solve.

-#### Be mindful of privilege

-Respect the challenges and experiences that shape an individual or community's position and worldview without prejudice.
-Engage in media tourism to break echo chambers, build empathy and awareness.

-🥸 _MORE IN NOTEBOOK.
-TRANSITION ONGOING_ 🥸